By Helen Godfrey, MA, NCC, BCC, LPC

 “Feedback is the breakfast of champions.” – Ken Blanchard

 We are all doing the best that we can, so hearing negative feedback can be, at times, quite painful, especially if it hits one of our triggers, which is an experience that we haven’t healed from our past.
-It can also hurt if the tone is harsh or if the feedback is given publicly.
+It can also hurt if the tone is harsh, not delivered gracefully, or if the feedback is given publicly.
 So, how do you accept feedback graciously?

 1. Know that it may not be easy for the person who is giving you the feedback.
-Many people do not like confrontation, and this is very uncomfortable for many.
+Many people do not like confrontation, and it is very uncomfortable for many.

 2. If you have asked for feedback, do not defend yourself.
 Listen to the other person.
 Reframe their feedback to make sure you understand what they are saying.
 Ask clarifying questions, if you are unclear.